Table of Contents

 e) AI alerts

 Artificial Intelligence technologies are a must-have feature for any BI software worth its salt.
-A common use for AI in the business intelligence industry is through smart data alerts that will save users the tedious task of manually checking if anything changed in their data.
-By using neural networks, pattern recognition, and machine learning algorithms, the software can learn about different trends and patterns in your data and notify you as soon as a target is met or if any anomalies occur.
-All you need to do is set predefined parameters and an alert will be activated if something needs to be checked.
+A common use for AI in the business intelligence industry is smart data alerts.
+Powered by AI technologies such as neural networks, pattern recognition, and machine learning algorithms, the software can learn about various trends and patterns in your data and notify you as soon as a target is met or if any anomalies occur.
+All you need to do is set predefined parameters and an alert will be activated if something needs your attention.
 These AI-based algorithms not only make businesses ’ life’s easier by removing the pains of manually checking data but also help them stay ahead of potential issues that could affect performance in the long run.

 f) Predictive analytics

-Predictive analytics is one of the BI systems features that is becoming increasingly more popular as it can play a fundamental role in helping businesses optimize their operations and potential development.
-As its name suggests, the predictive analytics feature aims to generate forecasts about future performance.
-It does this by using mathematical models to analyze current and historical data and find relationships, trends, and patterns that will build accurate predictions about what could be the future development of a certain data set.
+Predictive analytics is one of the BI systems features that is becoming increasingly popular as it can play a fundamental role in helping businesses optimize their operations and exploit their hidden potential.
+As its name suggests, this feature aims to generate accurate predictions about future performance.
+It does this by using mathematical models to analyze current and historical data and find relationships, trends, and patterns to generate forecasts about what could happen in the future.

 **click to enlarge**

-Although it might sound like an advanced BI feature, more and more software developers are including easy-to-use predictive analytics technologies in their self-service solutions, making them really easy to manage for any level of user.
-All you need to do is insert the desired points (as seen in the image below) and the software will automatically calculate predictions based on your instructions, no need for advanced mathematical calculations or any manual work.
+Even though it sounds like an advanced feature, more and more BI software developers are including easy-to-use predictive analytics technologies in their self-service solutions.
+All you need to do is insert the desired points (as seen in the image above) and the tool will automatically calculate predictions based on your instructions; no need for advanced mathematical calculations or any manual work.
 Using predictive solutions can enable businesses to prepare for potential issues, plan production, and optimize overall performance by getting an accurate glance into the future.

 a) Built-in dashboard templates

 Following the principle of accessibility and usability, another important BI software feature is dashboard templates.
-Rather you want to quickly generate a sales report or track the performance of your marketing campaigns, having at your fingertips interactive dashboard templates to use will make your life easier.
-Templates are especially useful for users that are still not comfortable with generating their own dashboards from scratch or for normal users that just need to spend more time analyzing the data than building the dashboard.
+Rather you need to quickly generate a sales report or track the performance of your marketing campaigns, having interactive templates at your fingertips will make your life easier.
+Templates are especially useful for users that are still not comfortable with generating their own dashboards from scratch, or for normal users that just need to spend more time analyzing the data than building the dashboard itself.

 datapine offers over 80+ professional business dashboard templates for different industries, platforms, and functions to ensure that the analysis process is as efficient as possible.
 Take the sales dashboard below as an example of the various templates on offer.

 **click to enlarge**